Megadeth: 1983–1985: Formation and Killing Is My Business

 While Handevidt would only last a few months, Mustaine and Ellefson formed a tight musical bond.
 Despite his enthusiasm, Mustaine had trouble finding other members to fill out the lineup.
 He and Ellefson auditioned about 15 drummers, hoping to find one who understood meter changes in music.
+Handevidt left the band as he had a daughter in Minnesota.
 After playing with Carruthers (who had rejoined the band in the fall) and Girod, they selected Lee Rauch in late 1983.
-The Mustaine/Rauch/Ellefson lineup was completed by the addition of Slayer guitarist Kerry King, with whom they rehearsed as well.

-Singers who temporarily joined the band included Billy Bonds and John Cyriis, who would found Agent Steel after his firing from Megadeth.
+Singers who temporarily joined the band included Billy Bonds and Cyriis, who would found Agent Steel after his firing from Megadeth.
 Cyriis joined the band after Carruthers persuaded his other bandmates.
 Following six months of trying to find a lead singer, Mustaine decided to perform lead vocals himself.

 In 1984, Megadeth recorded a three-song demo tape featuring Mustaine, Ellefson and Rauch.
 The demo tape, Last Rites, was released on March 9, 1984.
 It featured early versions of "Last Rites/Loved to Death", "The Skull Beneath the Skin" and "Mechanix", all of which appeared on the band's debut album.

 The band was unable to find a compatible second guitarist.
-King filled in on rhythm guitar for several shows in the San Francisco area in 1984, starting with the debut gig on February 17 at Ruthie's Inn in Berkeley, California, as well as a gig at The Keystone in Berkeley that April and would play five shows in total with the band.
+Slayer's Kerry King filled in on rhythm guitar for several shows in the San Francisco area in 1984, starting with the debut gig on February 17 at Ruthie's Inn in Berkeley, California, as well as a gig at The Keystone in Berkeley that April, and would play five shows in total with the band.
 King went back to Slayer and Rauch was briefly replaced with Minnesota drummer Brett Frederickson, with whom Ellefson had previously played.
 Jazz fusion drummer Gar Samuelson joined the band in late 1984 and the band played a few gigs as a three piece band, with Samuelson officially joining Megadeth on October 24, 1984.
 Samuelson had previously been in the jazz band The New Yorkers with guitarist Chris Poland.
 After seeing Samuelson perform with Megadeth as a trio, Poland went backstage and suggested an impromptu audition as lead guitarist for the band; he joined Megadeth in December 1984.

 After considering several labels, Mustaine signed the band to Combat Records, a New York-based Independent record label that offered Megadeth the highest budget to record and tour.
 In 1985, Combat Records gave the band $8,000 to record and produce its debut album.
-After spending $4,000 of the budget on drugs, alcohol and food, the band fired the original producer and finished the recording themselves.
+After spending the entire budget on drugs, alcohol and food, the band fired the original producer and, the label gave an additional $4,000 and they finished the recording themselves.